MiguelMJ/CFGrammarWorker/README.md

 * `ll1table`: shows the LL(1) table.
 * `verbose`: toggles the verbosity of the processes.
 It is thought for debugging.
 * others to be implemented

+ # Contribute

+Currently this project is under development.
+I know the code is not as pythonic as it could be, so I hope to clean it a bit soon.
+The program does not handle errors properly yet neither, that's another thing to be implemented.
+Also, it requires more exhaustive testing, so if you find any issues, feel free to report it.